A few thoughts ran simultaneously through my head the first time I read about oil pulling:

 - Drainage pathways?
 You know, I just realized something.
 I thought the ol’ armpit stink I mentioned Monday was pretty much taken care of, but yesterday – after I missed a day or two of oil pulling – I was more stinky than usual.
 So maybe I was draining toxins via my mouth while I was “pulling” and then back to the ‘pits when I wasn’t.
 Then again, maybe I was just desperately in need of a shower (see how much you’re learning about my lackadaisical personal hygiene this week!
 Sheesh!).

 - I might – might! – have less tooth sensitivity in general.
 I haven’t winced in pain since I started, but I’ve also probably been babying the side that hurts the most.
 Pain is so subjective and difficult, for me at least, to measure from day to day.
 Flossing still presented a problem on certain teeth.

 Virgin, unrefined coconut oil tastes like coconut where refined does NOT.
 As long as your refined oil is from a trusted source, you could use that if the coconut taste bothers you.

-- Virgin Coconut Oil at Mountain Rose Herbs (use the code STEWARDSHIP for 10% off at that site)
+- Virgin Coconut Oil at Wildly Organic (use the code STEWARDSHIP for 10% off at that site)

-- Refined Coconut Oil (use the code STEWARDSHIP to get 10% off) at Mountain Rose Herbs
+- Refined Coconut Oil at Wildly Organic (use the code STEWARDSHIP for 10% off at that site)

 - Gurunanda Pulling Oil Blend available at Amazon